 On my last-minute, not planning a thing at all adventure, I was extremely lucky to find accommodation even though it was the heart of summer (peak time)….but in Slovakia – my luck ran out!

-Panic struck late at night after hours and hours of rejection from hostels and guestrooms, followed by an aggressive cock-grabbing prostitute who wouldn’t take “no,” or my favourite English swear words for an answer.
+Panic struck late at night after hours and hours of rejection from hostels and guest rooms, followed by an aggressive dick-grabbing prostitute who wouldn’t take “no,” or my favourite English swear words for an answer.
 ‘City hostel’ thankfully came to my rescue as the very last available place in Bratislava, during the early hours of the morning – this was stressful times!

 The Awesome: Free From The Burden Of The “To Do List”